Software Alternatives, Accelerators & Startups

 • WICG/direct-sockets: Direct Sockets API for the web platform

 This would be so amazing.
-In order to access most vanilla services like redis, postgres etc. You need to deploy a bridge https://github.com/zquestz/ws-tcp-proxy -- somewhat abandoned at this point but it is still running), and a big problem with the approach was the web's inability to make TCP connections. - Source: Hacker News / about 2 years ago
+In order to access most vanilla services like redis, postgres etc. You need to deploy a bridge https://github.com/zquestz/ws-tcp-proxy -- somewhat abandoned at this point but it is still running), and a big problem with the approach was the web's inability to make TCP connections. - Source: Hacker News / over 2 years ago

 • Show HN: I made a local development, debugging and hotreload tool for AWS Lambda